 Adar was a writer.
 It’s what kept her mind engaged after becoming fatigued with the mindless draw of Microsoft Paint.
 She wrote stories but had no idea where to begin with the idea of becoming a writer.
 So with her writing years behind her, she embarked on a journey to med school in China, satiated with the alter ego of doctor by day and writer by night.
 This is where she found her voice.

 “There was a lot of exploration in this country while pursuing this medical career.
-And that was also the time that I wrote the most because I felt the most isolated.
+And that was also the time I wrote because I felt the most isolated.
 I finished my first speculative fiction story about a girl who kept getting reincarnated while I was living in China.
 It was one of those things where it was always there, but I never really could fully leap in,” says Adar.

-Adar’s parents moved her out to Saskatchewan, where she continued her pre-med courses.
+Adar’s parents moved her to Saskatchewan, where she continued her pre-med courses.
 But the thrill and excitement were still null and void.
 It simply wasn’t her calling.
-But while Adar was in a creative class she took with Saskatchewan novelist Guy Vanderhaeghe, she received all the ammunition she needed to redirect her vision.
+But while Adar was in a creative class with Saskatchewan novelist Guy Vanderhaeghe, she received all the ammunition she needed to redirect her vision.
 “At some point, he sort of casually said, ‘It takes just as long to be a doctor as it does to be a good writer.
 It just depends on what you use your time with.’
 And I was like, shit!” (laughs), says Adar.

 Her musical Dixon Road speaks about her Somali father’s settling in Canada from their war-torn country.
 His first chosen place to raise his family was in the community-orientated Dixon neighbourhood.
 An area that stands out as the most populated Somali area in Toronto.
 Adar recalls being surrounded by family, with cousins in every building.
 She remembers a time of gatherings and hangouts in the middle of the three complexes and everyone returning to their respective homes after the fun subsided.
 It was a place filled with joy and vibrancy.
 And regardless of how far she moved away, it always remained home.